-I have a confession to make.
-I didn't always care about essential oils.
-I wrote them off as hippie-dippie stuff, and I didn't think that they could actually help with an issue like snoring.
+We have a confession to make.
+We didn’t always care about essential oils.
+We wrote them off as hippie-dippie stuff, and didn’t think that they could actually help with an issue like snoring.

-Everything changed when I was given a diffuser and an essential oil starter pack for Christmas.
-Playing around with different scents, I was surprised to discover that they really did help with both the frequency and the intensity of my snoring.
+Everything changed when we were given a diffuser and an essential oil starter pack for Christmas.
+Playing around with different scents, we were surprised to discover that they really did help with both the frequency and the intensity of our snoring.

-I fell down the rabbit hole after that.
-I went from disbeliever to full essential oil convert!
+We fell down the rabbit hole after that.
+We went from disbeliever to full essential oil convert!

-Today, I'd like to take some of the knowledge and experience that I've accumulated and use it to help other snorers.
-When it comes to snoring, I'm an expert.
-So I think that I can make some valuable recommendations.
+Today, we’d like to take some of the knowledge and experience that we’ve accumulated and use it to help other snorers.
+When it comes to snoring, we’re experts.
+So we think that we can make some valuable recommendations.

-Without further ado, let's get into my reviews of different essential oils for snoring.
+Without further ado, let’s get into our reviews of different essential oils for snoring.

 The Ultimate Guide to Anti-Snoring Essential Oils

 Essential oils are a dime a dozen.
 How are you supposed to know which ones can really help your snoring problem?

 One way is to look at the label.
 Certain flowers and shrubs are known to help sleep issues, and if they’re the main ingredient of the oil, there’s a good chance that the product is the real deal.

 Let’s take a look at some of the best oils and compounds that you can use to stop snoring.